 Katja Seidel is a Lecturer in History at the University of Westminster.
 She holds an undergraduate degree in History and French (combined BA/MA) from the Universities of Tuebingen and Aix-en-Provence (2002) and received her PhD from the University of Portsmouth in 2008.
 Katja was a member of the HEIRS steering committee from 2005 to 2010.
 Her research interests include the history of the European Commission, the origins and development of European policies (such as competition policy and the common agricultural policy) and prosopographical studies of European elites.
 Her recent publications are: The Process of Politics in Europe: The Rise of European Elites and Supranational Institutions (2010); (ed. with Matthieu Osmond et al) Europeanisation in the 20th Century: The Historical Lens/ Pour une lecture historique de l’européanisation au XXe siècle (2012); (with Lorenzo Pace) ‘The Drafting and the Role of Regulation 17: A Hard-Fought Compromise’, in: Kiran Klaus Patel, Heike Schweitzer (eds.), The Historical Foundations of EU Competition Law, (2013).

 Aline Sierp is currently a Lecturer in European Studies at Maastricht University (NL).
 She holds a PhD in Comparative European Politics and History from the University of Siena (IT) and a joint Master’s degree in European Studies awarded by the University of Bath (UK), the University of Siena (IT) and Sciences Po Paris (FR).
 Before joining the University of Maastricht Aline Sierp worked as researcher at the Dachau Concentration Camp Memorial Site (DE).
 Her monograph ‘History, Memory and Transeuropean Identity: Unifying Divisions’ investigating the nexus between national and European memory politics will be published with Routledge in 2014.
 A Special Issue of Patterns of Prejudice on the impact of the current crisis on different memory frameworks will appear in 2015.
-Aline has been active in the HEIRS steering committee since 2010.
+Aline has been active in the HEIRS steering committee from 2010 until 2013.